ShuraZeryck/data-engineering-zoomcamp-final-zeryck/README.md

 Link to view:
 https://datastudio.google.com/reporting/b77b7528-3e73-48fa-8bee-dad34a9e8641

 I used Google Data Studio to put together my dashboard.
 I chose to track average valence and danceability over time, because their relationship appears to have an interesting evolution.
+I find the most recent trend, from 2016-2018, to be particularly intruiging.

 For the categorical variable, I chose key (note that the bar plot does not account for songs remaining in #1 for more than a week, so “Record Count” likely counts some songs multiple times).
 As someone with little knowledge of music theory, I’m curious as to why D# is so unpopular.